Ruby Horsethief Rafting Trip 2023

 - Figure out your gear/food

 Food – Since we are all coming from different locations, Denver or the Mountains.
 Id figure we’d food prep either by boat/car your or location.
 Some of us have been on this raft, so we have just prepped all of our food and eat it cold.
 Some are familiar with backpacking and wanting to bring a Bunsen burner.
-That is allowed and the only source of fire due to the fire ban (Not sure if there is a fire ban this time around, will update when it gets closer).
+That is allowed and the only source of fire due to the fire ban.
 Id suggests you talk to the folks you are riding with what food to bring.
 It will be 6 meals.
 Friday lunch to Sunday breakfast.
 Also, each boat should have a day cooler.
 This is so we limit the number of times we open the main cooler and keep the ice intact for three days.
 We will get bags of ice for each day and liquor on the day of launch.

 Drinks – As for booze, light beer, Mexican beer, and bitch pops (Trulys/White Claws) only.
 I do not see a “no glass” rule here: https://www.recreation.